Bespoke tailoring T&Cs

 I shall, at my option, repair or replace the defective product, or refund the price of the defective product in full.

-- I will not be liable for a product's failure to comply with the warranty in clause 11.1 if:
+3. I will not be liable for a product’s failure to comply with the Warranty if:

-- you make any further use of such product after giving a notice in accordance with clause 11.2.1;
+- you make any further use of such product after giving a notice in accordance with the above clause;

 - the defect arises because you failed to follow my oral or written instructions as to the storage, use or maintenance of the product or (if there are none) good trade practice;